 The online head start program is designed for students to complete introductory Master of Divinity coursework with the flexibility of remote instruction.
-This option enables a student to complete 21 units of the M.Div. curriculum online, allowing students to remain in their present ministry until they are able to move to Los Angeles for full-time on campus training.
+This option enables a student to complete 18 units of the M.Div. curriculum online, allowing students to remain in their present ministry until they are able to move to Los Angeles for full-time on campus training.
 The following courses can be taken under the online head start program:

-- Old Testament Studies I & II

-- New Testament Studies

-- Foundations of Expository Preaching

-- Grammar, Research, and Writing

-- History of Expository Preaching

-- Charismatic Theology

-- Historical Theology I & II
+- BI 501/BI 502 Old Testament Studies I & II (3 units each) - PM 501 Foundations of Expository Preaching (1 unit) - PM 505 Grammar, Research, and Writing (2 units) - PM 601 History of Expository Preaching (1 unit) - TH786 Charismatic Theology (2 units) - TH 507/TH 508 Historical Theology I & II (3 units each)